Legal Online Poker Sites in Iowa

 Global Poker accomplishes this by using two types of virtual currency.
 You can play with Gold Coins, but this currency has no real cash value.
 You can also play with Sweeps Coins.
 Global Poker will give these to you for free when you purchase Gold Coins.
 You can also win them on social media or write a request for Sweeps Coins to the Global Poker office.

-The important point is that you can’t buy these Sweeps Coins, which is how Global Poker is able to operate in Iowa under sweepstakes law.
+The important point is that you can’t buy these Sweeps Coins, which is how Global Poker can operate in Iowa under sweepstakes law.
 You can use Sweeps Coins to buy into Global Poker tournaments and ring games, and you can redeem any Sweeps Coins you win for cash prizes.

 When you sign up as a new account holder, Global Poker will give you a $20 Gold Coin package, including 20 Sweeps Coins, for free.
 Additionally, as a new customer, you can buy a $40 value package for $20.
 The package includes 200,000 Gold Coins and comes with 40 free Sweeps Coins.